cmcntsh/ReaderExpectationApproachWriting/README.md

 * Four key words of the reader expectation approach: expectation, structure, substance, context.
 * Advice: **"Whose story? + backwards link = context"** p.
 95
 * The topic position usually extends until the grammatical subject is reached.
-* Reader expectation: **"Readers expect that materials to the left contextualizes anything that comes to its right.
-Readers expect that the occupants of the topic position contectualize the reader for the rest of the sentence."** p.
+* Reader expectation: **"Readers expect that materials to the left contextualize anything that comes to its right.
+Readers expect that the occupants of the topic position contextualize the reader for the rest of the sentence."** p.
 101
 * Reader expectation: **"Today's readers of American English expect to find the most important information of a sentence located in a stress position."** p.
 102
 * Most English sentences are read with the expectation that the most important information will come at the end.
+* You can combine multiple items in the stress position at the end of a sentence by creating a numbered list.
+* Reader expectation: **"Contemporary readers of American English sentences expect to find the most important information in a stress position.
+A stress position is any moment of full syntactic closure."** p.
+108
+* The colon has two main uses.
+In both instances, what precedes the colon should be able to be an independent sentence.
+What follows the colon redefines what preceded it.
+The second clause is capitalized.
+The other use of the colon is to introduce a list of examples.
+The second clause after the colon clarifies.
+* The semicolon is used where two clauses need to be connected in the same syntactic unit.
+The second clause is more important than the first and adds complexity.
+* The major punctuation marks that create stress points are the colon, the semicolon, and the period.
+The stress point is the end of the clause where the punctuation is used when full syntactic closure is achieved.
+* Advice: **"A sentence is too long when it contains more viable candidates for Stress positions than it has Stress positions.
+A sentence is too short when it contains no viable candidates for the Stress position."** p.
+112
+* Advice: **"Fill every stress position with something stressworthy; and ensure that everything stressworthy occupies a stress position."** p.
+113
+* Advice: **"You can use underlines for words to add stress when that work is difficult to move to the stress position because of grammar."** p.
+118
+* Nouns carry more weight than pronouns.
+* Structural arrangements carries 85% of stress.
+Word choice carries 15%.

 ## Paragraph-related Information